DominikFG/gulp-sass-inline-svg/README.md

-# gulp-sass-inline-svg
+# gulp-sass-inline-svg-sass3.5

-Updated to support Sass 3.5+ `get-function` requirements
+Fork of [gulp-sass-inline-svg](https://www.npmjs.com/package/gulp-sass-inline-svg) to support Sass 3.5+ `get-function` requirements

 ---
 Gulp plugin for converting svg files into sass functions in order inline svgs in